 Radiotherapy or Radiation oncology or Radiation therapy is an alternative treatment for cancer.
-Cancer is uncontrolled growth of cells in any part of the body.
+Cancer is the uncontrolled growth of cells in any part of the body.
 Radiotherapy uses high-energy radiations such as x-rays, gamma rays, or protons to control the growth of malignant or cancer cells.
-It does not provide cure for the disease but controls the progression of disease.
+It does not provide a cure for the disease but controls the progression of the disease.
 It is usually combined with chemotherapy, surgery, or hormone therapy for better results.

 Indications for Radiotherapy

-Non-cancerous or benign tumors
+- Non-cancerous or benign tumors

-Some blood disorders
+- Some blood disorders

 Methods of radiotherapy:

-Procedure of Radiotherapy:
+The procedure of Radiotherapy:

 During radiotherapy, the high-energy radiations are directed to the cancerous cells either externally or internally.
 The radiations permanently damage the DNA of the cancerous cells leading to their death.
 These radiations may temporarily damage the nearby normal cells as normal cells have the ability to repair the DNA damage themselves.
 This results in the normal growth of these cells.
-If the requirement is to reduce the pain or size of tumor then small doses of radiation is recommended.
+If the requirement is to reduce the pain or size of the tumor then small doses of radiation are recommended.

 Radiotherapy is an important part of cancer treatment and can be a highly effective treatment for cancer as well as other disorders.
-Although it doesn’t cause immediate shrinking of cancerous tumours but can subsequently give beneficial effects.
+Although it doesn’t cause immediate shrinking of cancerous tumors but can subsequently give beneficial effects.
 It may cause side-effects in some patients that are easily manageable and go away on their own within few months of the therapy.Authored By : DR. Manish Vaish

 Dr.Praveen Kumar MS Mch